R. Mesthrie, Introducing sociolinguistics, 2nd ed. Edinburgh: Edinburgh University Press, 2009.

 T. Skutnabb-Kangas, R. Phillipson, and M. Rannut, Linguistic human rights: overcoming linguistic discrimination.
 Berlin: de Gruyter, 1995.

-P. L. Patrick, ‘Language analysis for determination of origin: Objective evidence for refugee status determination’, in The Oxford handbook of language and law, Oxford: Oxford University Press, 2012 [Online].
+P. L. Patrick, ‘Language analysis for determination of origin: Objective evidence for refugee status determination’, in The Oxford handbook of language and law, Oxford: Oxford University Press, 2012.
 Available: https://academic-oup-com.uniessexlib.idm.oclc.org/edited-volume/34877

 J. R. Rickford, African American vernacular English: features, evolution, educational implications, vol. Language in society.
 Malden, Mass: Blackwell, 1999.

-V. Edwards, ‘Patois and the politics of protest: Black English in British classrooms’, in Sociolinguistics: a reader and coursebook, vol. Modern linguistics series, Basingstoke: Macmillan, 1997.
+V. Edwards, ‘Patois and the politics of protest: Black English in British classrooms’, in Sociolinguistics: a reader and coursebook, Basingstoke: Macmillan, 1997.

 J. Crawford, Language loyalties: a source book on the official English controversy.
 Chicago: University of Chicago Press, 1992.